Kevin Garnett, Vikings owners reportedly interested in buying Timberwolves from Glen Taylor

 “I just got to start thinking about cleaning this thing up a little bit,” Taylor said.
 “The Timberwolves would be a big one to get some direction on what would happen. … I’m at a time in my life that I should get some of these here straightened out.
 Or else I look at my wife [Becky] and say, ‘I’m going to leave you guys with a big mess.’ ”

-Taylor said he had heard of Garnett’s interest but wasn’t sure with which group Garnett was working.
-He said they haven’t spoken about it.

 Garnett has made no secret of his desire to be part of the group that replaces Taylor as owner.
 Garnett has had a public feud with Taylor that has lasted past Garnett’s second stint with the team, which ended in 2016.
-But on Tuesday, another of Garnett’s posts to Instagram indicated he may be extending an olive branch to cease hostilities with Taylor.
+But on Tuesday, another of Garnett’s posts to Instagram indicated he cease hostilities with Taylor.

 “Regardless of past feelings with Glen …” Garnett said.
 “I would love nothing better than to become partners going forward in this great but masive [sic] rebuilding of a city that I deeply love!
 Putting the past to the side/focus on the now.”